Baby Shaking Head Side-To-Side: Why They Do It And How To Stop

 2. Self-soothing

-A baby shakes head side to side as a part of self-soothing.
+A baby shakes its head from side to side as a part of self-soothing.
 It can be a natural tactic to calm themselves down to sleep.
 You may notice this behavior right before your little one falls asleep.

 Leah Alexander, MD, FAAP, a board-certified pediatrician in New Jersey, says, “If your baby starts shaking their head from side to side, it may be a sign that they are anxious, overstimulated, or trying to fall asleep.
 Self-soothing is a completely harmless way for babies to try and make themselves feel better in new situations.”